-The Authority's philosophy is to deal constructively with an employee's work performance, conduct and behavior on the job through a progressive discipline process.
+The Authority's philosophy is to deal constructively with an employee's work performance, conduct and behavior on the job through a progressive discipline process for conduct that it deems correctible by progressive discipline.
+However, the Executive Director is authorized, in his or her sole discretion, to decide whether and what disciplinary action will be taken in a given situation, up to and including termination.
 The steps in the progressive discipline process depending on the severity of the circumstances may include: (1) constructive consultation (with written documentation), (2) written warning, (3) suspension, (4) dismissal.
 Examples of the types of offenses which result in disciplinary action are given in the Authority's Employees' Handbook.
-However, the supervisor, in consultation with the department Vice President and the Director of Business Services shall determine the severity of the offense and steps to be applied.
+However, the supervisor, in consultation with the department head and the Director of Human Resources shall determine the severity of the offense and steps to be applied.
 Prior approval of the Executive Director must be obtained before suspension or dismissal of an employee.